 The Wilson Center’s office of Congressional Relations works to maintain a vibrant relationship with Members of Congress and their staffs.
 Congressional Relations also operates the Foreign Policy Fellowship Program for Congressional Staff.

-- Assisting staff in preparing public briefings and Foreign Policy Fellowship Program and Cybersecurity Lab sessions and events, including managing mailing lists, RSVPs, and physical setup;
+- Assist staff in preparing public briefings and Foreign Policy Fellowship Program sessions and events, including managing mailing lists, RSVPs, and setup

 - Administrative and other duties as assigned